 Order Management Overview

-Ascent ERP order management is the process of efficiently tracking and fulfilling sales orders.
+Salesforce order management with Ascent ERP is the process of efficiently tracking and fulfilling sales orders.
 It includes the cycle of people, processes, and suppliers needed to create a positive customer experience.
 The order management process starts when a customer places an order, tracking it until it is fulfilled.
 A sales invoice can be generated and sent to the customer for payment, if needed, and integrated with the financial system as a revenue generating document.

 Opportunities and Quoting – opportunities are a way for sales reps to track their pipeline.
 When an opportunity is entered into Ascent ERP, they have the ability to view inventory to give the client availability information.
 When a client asks for a quotation, the opportunity can have a quote developed from it, or can have multiple quotes, if negotiations result in different pricing based on different quantities so that a client can choose which would work best.
 Those opportunities can be converted to sales orders or the chosen quote can be converted over to a sales order.
 To view detailed information about this click here